Blow-up for the pointwise NLS in dimension two: absence of critical power: Proofs of Propositions and

 Using Tonelli theorem and a change of variable, and denoting by $\NN(t):=\int_0^t\dtau\:\I(\tau)$ (which is an increasing and absolutely continuous function, as explained in \cite{CCT,CF}), one finds

 which concludes the proof. \end{proof}

-At this stage we have all the ingredients to prove that the solution $q$ of the charge equation \eqref{eq:charge} belongs to $W^{1,1}(0,T)$ for every $T\in(0,T_*)$, where we recall that $ T_* $ is the maximal existence time.
+Finally, we have all the ingredients to prove that the solution $q$ of the charge equation \eqref{eq:charge} belongs to $W^{1,1}(0,T)$ for every $T\in(0,T_*)$, where we recall that $ T_* $ is the maximal existence time.
 To this aim it is convenient to write \eqref{eq:charge} in the following compact form:

 where $\kappa:=-2\big(\log 2-\gamma+i\frac{\pi}{4}\big)$ and $g$ and $f$ are defined respectively by

 Moreover, we introduce the notation

 and recall that, from\footnote{The result is actually proven there only for real functions but the extension to complex ones is trivial.} \cite[Theorem 5.3]{CF}, if $g\in W^{1,1}(0,T)$, then